 Desks can be hard to come by during busy periods, so be mindful of the space around you and don’t hog unnecessary space for yourself.
 Others might miss out on study space if your bags, water bottles and other materials are spread out, so take care to keep things contained to your desk.
 If you have anything on the floor such as a laptop charger, make sure others aren’t going to trip over it.

-Studying can work up quite an appetite for comfort food and the smell of hot chips lingering through the library is enough to distract anyone.
+Studying can work up quite an appetite for comfort food and the smell of hot chips lingering through the room is enough to distract anyone.
 If you can smell your food, it is more than likely those around you can smell it too.
 If you’re worried about distracting others, it’s best to eat outside or away from the study areas of the library.

 Keep it clean

 If you decide to take up residence in the library for a long haul of study, rubbish can accumulate.
 Since the library isn’t your bedroom, make sure you throw out your rubbish when you leave as it’s no fun for the next person to clean up after you.
 Plus, keeping the space around you clean can be less distracting and help keep your mind focused.

 Bookable study spaces

 Having an individual or group study room is a great option if you need a private space to study.
 Make sure you read the rules when booking a room through the library, be on time for your allocated booking, and leave on time as other students may have a booking after you.
 If you do use a study room remember the walls are not always soundproof, so you can chat but be mindful of those next door to you.

 The library is full of resources for you to borrow that can help you succeed in your studies.
 Just be sure to remember when on-loan items need to be returned, as you can be fined.
 If you need to keep something for a little longer than the intended loan period, let the library know before it is due.
 Be aware of any high demand items, as their overdue fines are more expensive!